magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 lives simply.
 The more you practise the more you will be able to take satisfaction in your practice.
 You will see into your own heart.

-The Dhamma is you must know it for yourself.
+The Dhamma is *paccattaṃ,* you must know it for yourself.
 To know for yourself means to practise for yourself.
 You can depend on a teacher only fifty percent of the way.
 Even the teaching I have given you today is useless in itself, even if it is worth hearing.
 But if you were to believe it all just because I said so, you wouldn’t be using the teaching properly.

 If you believed me completely you’d be foolish.
 To hear the teaching, see its benefit, put it into practice for yourself, see it within